How to minimize and defer your capital gains taxes while still generating total returns as high as 20%.

 The goal is to incentivize much-needed investments into housing, small businesses, and infrastructure in economically-depressed areas.

 The creation of Opportunity Zones allows U.S. investors to defer all capital gains for eight years if the profits are reinvested and held in an Opportunity Zone investment.
 The capital gains owed will be decreased by 10% if the Opportunity Zone investment is held for 5 years, and decreased by 15% if the Opportunity Zone investment is held by for seven years.
-To be eligible for the 15% reduction the Opportunity Zone investment must be made by December 31, 2019.
+To be eligible for the 15% reduction the Opportunity Zone investment must have been made by December 31, 2019, but potential investors are still eligible for the 10% reduction.

 Investors will also be exempt from capital gains tax on any future capital gains on the Opportunity Zone investment if it is held for 10 years.